-Michael spoke to both of them at HOME in Manchester before they embark on their first North American tour about their music as solo artists and as a duo, about their group Almost Credible Music, the physicality of performance and their views on 'the orchestra'.
+Before they embark on their first North American tour, they took some time to speak to Michael about their music as solo artists and as a duo, about their group Almost Credible Music, the physicality of performance and their views on 'the orchestra'.

 Kinder Meccano perform at VIRTUALLYREALITY001 @ the International Anthony Burgess Foundation on the 15th March 2017.

 [MB] I understand that you’re both heading off to New York soon.

 [MB] How is the planning going for that?